 Since you may be turning onto the Glenn Highway at Tok, the following highway

 connects the Alaska Highway and the Richardson Highway is referred to as the Tok cutoff.
-At mile 128.5 North Glenn/Richardson Junction it joins the Richardson Highway for 13 miles to the south Glenn/Richardson Junction
+At mile 0 the Tok cut-off connects to the Richardson Highway at mile128.5 for 13 miles to the south Glenn/Richardson Junction

-at mile 115, of the Richardson, and then turns west for Anchorage.
-If you are continuing on to Valdez see Richardson Highway.
+at mile 115 of the Richardson, and then turns west for Anchorage.
+If you are continuing on to Valdez see Richardson Highway Log.

 tents, laundromat, showers, dump station, RV wash, museum, picnic tables, clean restrooms, natural wooded area, free Wi-Fi, souvenir and gift shop.
 Sourdough Pancake breakfast.

 mile 109.5 (312.5) Eagle Trail State Recreation Site.
 35 camp

 sites, picnic shelters, water, toilets and trails.
 Public telephone.
 Grayling at mouth of Clearwater Creek (where it empties into Tok River).
 There are 2 good trails that lead from the campground.
 1.5 mi to Tok Valley Overlook (fairly steep) and .9 mi walk along old Eagle Trail which borders the campground.

 mile 103.8 Bridge over Tok River, parking by river at east end of bridge.

 mile 103.4 Parking.